María Araújo

-María Pérez Araújo (born 1 August 1997), known professionally as María Araújo is a Spanish basketball player for Uni Girona CB.
+María Pérez Araújo (born 1 August 1997), known professionally as María Araújo is a Spanish basketball player for Valencia Basket.
 She was the MVP at the 2017 FIBA Europe Under-20 Championship for Women, where the Spain women's national under-20 basketball team won the gold medal.
 In November 2017 she received her first call-up for the senior national team.
 In 2018 she signed for Polish team Wisła Can-Pack Kraków.
 In 2019 she signed for Spanish team Uni Girona CB.

 Club career

 Araújo started in the youth levels of Celta de Vigo Baloncesto, where her mother had played professionally.
 She played her first game with the senior team in the Spanish second tier at 14, where she continued until 2015.
 She played the next three seasons for Universitario de Ferrol in the Spanish top tier.
 In May 2018 she signed for the Polish team Wisła Can-Pack Kraków.
 In 2019 she signed for Spanish team Uni Girona CB.